Shweta-Tapele/DataStructure/README.md

 # DataStructure

-This repo has daily dose of my data structures.
+This repository has daily dose of my data structures and algorithms.